-To use whole-program inference, make sure that insert-annotations-to-source, from the Annotation File Utilities project, is on your path (for example in the \$PATH environment variable).
+To use whole-program inference, make sure that insert-annotations-to-source, from the Annotation File Utilities project, is on your path (for example, its directory is in the \$PATH environment variable).
 Then, run the script checker-framework/checker/bin/infer-and-annotate.sh.
 Its command-line arguments are: